young1m030/cdm-digital-affordances/README.md

    - Verify that the arrow is pointing from your repo (the "head") back to the original (the "base")... ![upstream pull request 3](img/github-upstream-pull-request-3.png)
    - and click to start the merge and review process, as above!

 EXT: All done with the main activity?
+Read the file in this repo (folder) called `murray--four-affordances.md`, and follow the prompts inside it.

-Consider further: Manovich was talking about "new media," not "digital media."
+EXT: Consider further: Manovich was talking about "new media," but Murray was talking about "digital media."
 Is there a difference?
-If time allows, **make some notes.**
+If time allows, **make some notes in the murray--four-affordances file.**

 EXT: If you finish working on all that and are still waiting for other groups, go back to step II.1 and move on to the next "principle."
 Start by "pulling" the latest version from the upstream branch and then use pull requests, so you can merge with the other group's file.